 Isn’t it crazy how fast the kids seem to outgrow their clothes and their hobbies??
 One area in my house that seems to be on the never ending list to do is cleaning the closets.
 Now this task can go faster with a good methodical process in place.
-(I have included links to some great products that can make your life easier.
-You can buy them through my online sales links.)
+(I have included affiliate links to products I love.
+As an Amazon Associate, I earn from qualifying purchases. )

 If you have problems closing your closet door because it is so stuffed, just know that you are not alone.
 I mean have you ever counted how many are in your house??
 I really recommend before starting listing them out and the goals for the contents before diving into the closet.